Azure/AKS-Landing-Zone-Accelerator/Scenarios/Prometheus & Grafana/README.md

 - Open the Azure Monitor workspace menu in the Azure portal
 - Select your workspace
-- Click "Linked Grafana Workspaces"
+- Click "Linked Grafana workspaces"
 - Select a Grafana workspace

 Once this has been set up, you then have access to multiple prebuilt dashboards for Prometheus metrics and the ability to customize these dashboards and/or create new ones.